Wasik93/Advent-of-Code/README.md

-# Advent-of-Code-2022
+# Advent-of-Code
-My solutions for AoC2022
+My solutions for AoC